Kemi Omololu-Olunloyo: Community and social activism

 While in Canada, Omololu-Olunloyo was active against gun violence.
 In 2014 she released the names and photographs of men who solicited sex or exposed themselves on social media.

 In 2014, she was among the top three nominees of the Social Media Awards Africa's Social Media Influencer of the Year.

 Deportation from Canada

-In August 2012, Omololu-Olunloyo was arrested in her apartment in Toronto by agents of the Canada Border Services Agency.
+In August 2012, Omololu-Olunloyo was arrested in her apartment in Toronto by agents of the Canada Border Services Agency (CBSA), after allegedly failing to report in monthly as required by CBSA.
 After being determined a flight risk when her refugee visa was not renewed, she was remanded into custody at the Vanier Centre for Women for seven days before she was deported to Nigeria.